 1. Keep your distance

-Your stopping distance on snow and ice increases significantly from what it usually is.
+Your stopping distance on snow and ice increases significantly from what it usually is, what might usually be 2 seconds can increase to you needing to leave a 10+ second gap.
 This means that driving too close to the person in front of you is a terrible idea because you simply won’t be able to stop in time.
-Make sure you keep plenty of distance between you and the car in front.
+Make sure you keep plenty of distance between you and the car in front, and be sure to check out our braking safely blog too - it has lots of tips and tricks on improving your braking.

-2. Drive in a high gear in snow and ice
+2. Drive in a higher gear in snow and ice

 The winter doesn’t only see us hit with cold weather; we also see the days getting much shorter which means you’ll be using your lights much more.
-Before setting off on every journey, check all of your lights are working correctly.
+Before setting off on every journey, check all of your lights are working correctly, and make sure you know which lights to use when.
+You also need to make sure you know which heat controls to use to help de-ice the car before you set off and ensure you avoid mist building up .
+Driving a car in the winter without heat can be difficult, and we’re not just talking about going without the luxury of heated seats!

 4. Check your tyres